cyclist-org/cyclist/src/generic/test/data/notes.md

 Not SD, but is XSD.

-## Graph 20
+## Graphs 20a and 20b

-Heighted graph corresponding to proof found by Cyclist for benchmarks/fo/12-r-example.tst when using XSD, in commit 115c6fd.
+Heighted graphs corresponding to proofs found by Cyclist for benchmarks/fo/12-r-example.tst and benchmarks/fo/13-2-hydra.tst, respectively, when using XSD, in commit 6ee38be.

 Not ID